 - Replace hot water heaters and furnaces with energy efficiency models.

-- Replace sheetrock with non-asbestos material.
+- Replace older asbestos containing sheetrock with non-asbestos material.

 - Repaint entire building with non-lead-based paints.